Grace-Solutions/Docker-Swarm-Cluster-Orchestration-Tool/binaries/services/README.md

 1. Create a new `.yml` or `.yaml` file in this directory
 2. Add metadata headers at the top
 3. Define your Docker Stack services
-4. Run `dswrmctl -config your-config.json`
+4. Run `dscotctl -config your-config.json`

 The service will be automatically discovered and deployed if enabled.